 Being tactically aware is the most important aspect of any defensive midfielder's role and the ability to protect the back four.
 Anticipating the next attack and putting a vital foot in, slowing down play or simply halting the run from midfield can help relieve the pressure on your defence and significantly reduce the likelihood of conceding a goal.

 There are many high-profile examples we could look at, but Wigan's Sam Morsy has been enjoying an excellent season operating in this capacity and his side have benefited from his experience and expertise in recent months.
 The Latics have conceded just 13 times in their first 28 matches and whilst the Egyptian has only missed two games this season, his side conceded four times during his absence.
 He wins the ball, breaks up play and helps his side drive forward.
-As a result of his excellence this year, they are favourites here in the League One Promotion betting market at 1/5 ahead of fellow Lancashire outfit Blackburn, who are 11/2 to make a return to the Championship.

 One of the most important skills a defensive midfielder requires is the ability to take charge of any situation and not be afraid to cover all positions.
 Stepping in for a right-back, who has marauded forward and been caught out of position or becoming a third centre-back when under immense pressure late in a game are all responsibilities which should not be shirked.
 One of the core qualities is being able to communicate with teammates and to fully understand the team's formation and tactics.